FuelName/fuelname-ts/README.md

 Registry::metadata(asset: AssetId, key: String) -> Option<Metadata>
 ```

-Where `key` is `"tokenURI"`.
+Where `key` is `"uri"`.
 It should return an uri String pointing to a json file with the metadata for existing
 domains.

 #### Get minted domain image